 This module focuses on expanding and strengthening the range of skills, techniques, methods and processes needed to develop the design projects undertaken in Design Project 2.2.
 The skills are developed, within the projects, rather than separately.
 The module provides the material basis for design research, the design process and the development and testing of design propositions.
-The range of skills explores, analyzes and interprets the precedents, observations and ideas that apply to architectural designs, their formulation and construction.
+The range of skills explores, analyses and interprets the precedents, observations and ideas that apply to architectural designs, their formulation and construction.
 Students learn to select the most appropriate modeling techniques for exploring specific aesthetic and technical requirements from digital and analogue techniques.

 In particular the module introduces and practices digital drawing and modeling techniques.
 These include formal introductions to digital modeling and representation to allow the acquisition of technical skills and competence both in the CAD suite and fabrication workshops.